ejmastnak/ejmastnak.github.io/tutorials/vim-latex/ultisnips.md

 ## About the series
 This is part two in a [six-part series]({% link tutorials/vim-latex/intro.md %}) explaining how to use the Vim text editor to efficiently write LaTeX documents.
-This article covers snippets, which are templates of commonly reused code that can dramatically speed up your LaTeX writing.
+This article covers snippets, which are templates of commonly reused code that, when used properly, will dramatically speed up your LaTeX writing.

 ## Contents of this article
 <!-- vim-markdown-toc GFM -->